Architecture of Russia: Origins of Moscow

-Pre-Mongolian Moscow is sparse in the historical record, with the first mention of it being in a letter from Iurii Dolgorukii to his ally Prince Sviatoslav of Chernigov in 1147.
-In 1156 Iurii Dolgorukii built a wooden fortification on an earthen rampart protecting a cluster of workshops and trading rows.
+Moscow during the Kievan period is sparse in the historical record, with the first mention of it being in a letter from Yury Dolgoruky to his ally, Prince Sviatoslav Olgovich of Chernigov, in 1147.
+In 1156, Yury Dolgoruky built a wooden fortification on an earthen rampart protecting a cluster of workshops and trading rows.
 The Kremlin currently stands in place of these original fortifications, and a department store in the location of these original buildings.
 Following this construction, there are few references to Moscow.
 In 1176 there is a chronicle that notes that the town was burned during a raid by a neighboring principality, and in January 1238 it was overrun by the Mongol armies of Batu on their way to Vladimir.
 The Mongol's looting of the territory was so thorough, however, that capitals did not have the resources to construct stone churches for decades.

 During Mongol rule, Moscow slowly grew.
 The population increased due to refugee immigration from surrounded, more exposed territories, and collaboration between the Muscovite princes and the Mongol horde meant it was safer than many surrounding capitals.
 Thus, Moscow grew from being a small town to being a larger capital city with more resources to dedicate towards architectural projects.